 -e nameFilter Lists repo specs with a name that matches the nameFilter pattern. p4 repos -e //graphDepotName/repoName See Examples.
 This option follows the case-sensitivity of the server. -E nameFilter Makes the matching case-insensitive, even on a case-sensitive server. -m Maximum: Limits output to the specified number of repo specs.
-For example, p4 repos -m 5 displays the first five repos.
+For example, p4 repos - m 5 displays the first five repos.

 -0 Owner: Limits output to repos owned by the specified user or group.
-For example, p4 repos -O bruno -m 5 displays the first five repos for which bruno is the owner. -u Limits output to those repos that can be read by the specified user or group.
-This option requires super access. g-opts See "Global Options" on page 534.
+For example, p4 repos -0 bruno -m 5 displays the first five repos for which bruno is the owner. -u Limits output to those repos that can be read by the specified user or group. g-opts See "Global Options" on page 557.